July 31, 2021

 I haven’t lived long enough to see the arduous times in U.S. history that I studied in grade school.
 In spite of that fact, the fallout I’ve seen lately can only be described as apocalyptic, and there is no end in sight.

-Maybe the delusion here is that we thought the hard times—the really heard ones in America—were behind us, and this is our wake-up call.
+Maybe the delusion here is that we thought the hard times—the really hard ones in America—were behind us, and this is our wake-up call.

 The added stress to daily life has been a monster of its own to tame.
 Under local stay-at-home orders, I’ve found myself having trouble concentrating, needing refuge while staying hermetically sealed off from the rest of the world.
 The strange irony in that is not lost on me.